Saturday, Feb. 4: Lunar New Year Celebration at Seattle

 Some Google email group members are still occasionally finding our emails in their spam folders.
 Please go into your spam folder options and choose “never block” mail from

 urbansketchers-seattle@googlegroups.com .
 We are also experiencing occasional problems with our emails not going out at all or only to some members.
 It’s frustrating and annoying, but we don’t know how to resolve it.
-Hopefully we’ll soon be able to go back to having a standing meeting day, at least through the summer!
-Thanks for bearing with us as we continue to schedule outings on short notice!
+This page on the blog is always kept up to date with the current outing announcements, so if you haven't received your email, please check here!

 love to join, are most outings during the week?